Sunday, July 28, 2019

 6. Circles (Instant Party)

-There were two versions of My Generation officially released, one in Britain and another in the U.S. (the American version is titled The Who Sings My Generation).
-Four of the songs from those versions were used on soniclovenoize's Introducing The Who, which requires us to find replacements.
+Two versions of My Generation were officially released, one in Britain and another in the U.S. (the American version is titled The Who Sings My Generation).
+Four of the songs from those versions were used on soniclovenoize's Introducing The Who, which required me to find replacements.

-Of those replacements, we kick off our version of My Generation with "Substitute," a classic Who song that the band has performed in nearly all of their concerts since it debuted.
+Of those replacements, I kick off this version of My Generation with "Substitute," a classic Who song that the band has performed in nearly all of their concerts since it debuted.
 This is followed by "Bald Headed Woman," a blues song that was featured as the B-side of the "I Can't Explain" single.
-And then we use the full length version of "The Good's Gone."
+Then, I used the full-length version of "The Good's Gone."
 The rest of Side A is the same as the released versions of the album.

 Side B begins the same as the released version with "The Kids are Alright."
 But then the second track is "Instant Party Mixture," which is a bit of filler originally intended as a B-side of a single.
 The rest of Side B is the same as the U.S. version of the album.